Point of Sale Software

 Q: What should stores tell customers who complain?

 A: EFTPOS fees are still legal until the ban starts.
 If customers complain about fees, explain that the changes haven't happened yet.
 You should have a printed notice explaining when things will change.
+Many customers think all card fees are already banned because of news stories.
+Having clear information helps avoid arguments.

 Q: Do the rules apply to online stores too?

 A: It depends on which payment method customers use.
-The surcharge ban will apply to both in-store and online transactions, but the rules are different for different card types
+The surcharge ban will apply to both in-store and online transactions, but the rules are different for different card types:

 • EFTPOS online: Since it is rarely used for online shopping, this won't affect most websites